 You might have to track a few cycles to know if your period is regular (the same length each month) or irregular (different lengths each month).

-If, after tracking your cycles for a few months you realize your cycle length is off by a few days or more, you have irregular cycles.
+If, after tracking your cycles for a few months, you realize your cycle length is off by a few days or more, you have irregular cycles.

-Using Ovulation Calculators And Apps
+2. Using Ovulation Calculators And Apps

-Ovulation Calculator
+Ovulation Calculators

 Web MD has an Ovulation Calculator and Calendar.
-You can use this as a Days Past Ovulation (DOP) Calculator.

-This method will require you to know information like when your last period was, and how long your cycles are.
-These websites can be pretty accurate for people with regular cycles, but will not be accurate for those with irregular cycles.
+This method will require you to know information like when your last period was and how long your cycles are.
+These websites can be pretty accurate for people with regular cycles but will not be accurate for those with irregular cycles.

 Ovulation, Period, and Fertility Apps